ht-devx/ht-devx/README.md

 **Hello! 😊**

 Thanks for dropping by!
 I'm HT, I'm a freelance web developer, and I make websites for personal blogs and projects.
 My mission is to create unique and accessible websites for anyone to easily install and customize, regardless of their coding experience.
-I've been primarily self-taught since 2015, and recently acquired a Post-Degree Diploma in <b>Web & Mobile App Development</b> in Vancouver, Canada.
+I've been primarily self-taught since 2015 until acquiring a Post-Degree Diploma in <b>Web & Mobile App Development</b> 2023.

 P.S. you can find my art over at [anyilia_](https://instagram.com/anyilia_) (Instagram) 😊